AttilaKrtssz/TacticalTanksMultiplayer/README.md

 Each player will receive a unique color, supports 7 players

 Needs improvement:
-The collision for the tank is not handled
+-The collision for the tank is not handled
-Going up/down on ramp
+-Going up/down on ramp.
-Aiming, modify pitch rotation of the barrel
+-Aiming, modify pitch rotation of the barrel